yesyinka/blog_source/pelican/content/99-scala-problems-05-reverse.markdown

 ## Initial thoughts

 Another classical problem of computer science and functional languages.
 The solution will be straightforward.
-As happened with the `length()` function developed for the problem 04, this one may help solving problem 02 in a pure functional way.
+As happened with the `length()` function developed for [problem 04](/blog/2015/04/02/99-scala-problems-04-length/), this one may help solving [problem 02](/blog/2015/04/02/99-scala-problems-02-find-last-nth/) in a pure recursive way.
 Moreover this problem may be solved with folding like problem 04.

 ## The procedural solution